andrewmalone/andrewmalone.com/_posts/uke-breakbeat/2016-07-25-uke-breakbeat-6.md

 audio:
   file: ubb06
 ---
-Another four bar drum pattern, trying to push into faster tempos.
+Another four bar drum pattern, trying to push into faster tempos (this one is at 132bpm).

 {% include audio.html %}